griffio/dagger2-kotlin/README.md

 }
 ~~~

-Generating stubs, compiler generated intermediate classes, allows "generated" sources to be referenced from Kotlin otherwise the compiler will not be able to reference the missing sources.
+Stubs, compiler generated intermediate classes, allows "generated" sources to be referenced from Kotlin otherwise the compiler will not be able to reference the missing sources.

 Generated source is created in "build/generated/source/kapt/main", as this is under "build", normally excluded from IntelliJ's project sources, this source root will be marked in the build script itself.